 With a new music video and some live footage from Europe tours, Andromeda’s next stop was Russia [“Marilyn Monroe with Whitney Houston’s voice” – Chelyabinsk Press].
 She fell in love with the glamour of the country, singing, modeling and touring with incredibly talented Russian musicians.
 But although it was enchanting, Russia wasn’t home and it had been years since Andromeda had an address.
 So back to New York she went.

-In 2018, Andromeda is once again ready to have her voice heard.
-This year, she released two original singles, Get Away and Champagne.
+In 2018, Andromeda released several original singles, Get Away, Champagne, Dreams and Song for Saori.
 Get Away combines her work in the jazz world and electronic world presenting a fresh electro-bossa sound.
-Champagne is rooted in traditional jazz, but the remix coming out soon gives it a modern twist.
-She is hoping to finally have the chance to record the jazz album of her dreams here in the USA.
+Champagne is rooted in traditional jazz, but the remix gives it a modern twist.

 Be on the look out for a new album in 2019 featuring original music and fresh takes on jazz standards.
 Follow on instagram @andromedaturre for up to date information, or sign up for the newsletter below.